Skip To Translation Selection Skip To Top Navigation Skip To Content Skip To Footer

 Overview

-The Center for Urban Resilience, Innovation and Infrastructure (CURII) provides relevant and innovative applied research and education to make our cities and communities more resilient, equitable, and sustainable.
-CURII thought leadership provides urban communities to become more sustainable and resilient by:
+The Center for Urban Resilience, Innovation and Infrastructure provides relevant and innovative applied research and education to make cities and communities more resilient, equitable and sustainable.
+CURII thought leadership helps urban communities become more sustainable and resilient by:

 • Fostering innovation and entrepreneurship to improve urban resiliency and sustainability by strengthening educational opportunities and community training programs.